 note: This series is based on Edwars Sri's latest book:

 Edward Sri.
 "With Relativism, There Is No Right or Wrong."
 National Catholic Register (March 13, 2017).

 This article is reprinted with permission from National Catholic Register.
 To subscribe to the National Catholic Register go here.

 Edward Sri a professor of theology and Vice President of Mission and Outreach at the Augustine Institute in Denver, Colorado.
 Sri is also a founding leader with Curtis Martin of FOCUS (Fellowship of Catholic University Students).
 He resides with his wife Elizabeth and their eight children in Littleton, Colorado.
-Among his books are Praying the Rosary Like Never Before: Encounter the Wonder of Heaven and Earth, Who Am I to Judge?: Responding to Relativism with Logic and Love, Love Unveiled, Rediscovering the Heart of the Disciple: Pope Francis and the Joy of the Gospel, Men, Women and the Mystery of Love: Practical Insights from John Paul II's 'Love and Responsibility', The Bible Compass: A Catholic's Guide to Navigating the Scriptures, A Biblical Walk Through the Mass: Understanding What We Say and Do in the Liturgy, Mystery of the Kingdom, The New Rosary in Scripture: Biblical Insights for Praying the 20 Mysteries, and Queen Mother.
+Among his books are Into His Likenes Be Transformed as a Disciple of Christ, Praying the Rosary Like Never Before: Encounter the Wonder of Heaven and Earth, Who Am I to Judge?: Responding to Relativism with Logic and Love, Love Unveiled, Rediscovering the Heart of the Disciple: Pope Francis and the Joy of the Gospel, Men, Women and the Mystery of Love: Practical Insights from John Paul II's 'Love and Responsibility', The Bible Compass: A Catholic's Guide to Navigating the Scriptures, A Biblical Walk Through the Mass: Understanding What We Say and Do in the Liturgy, Mystery of the Kingdom, The New Rosary in Scripture: Biblical Insights for Praying the 20 Mysteries, and Queen Mother.
 Visit Edward Sri's website here.Copyright © 2017 National Catholic Register

 back to top